 So we watch the crab races.
 Then as they are packing up some-one gives my son a bazooka.
 I sit and have a glass of wine and my son sits at a table and plays with his iPad.
 The bar is full of retired snow-birds thawing out their bones.
 There are a couple of families but they are eating and there is no-one to talk to.
 This is when travel gets lonely.
 I end up talking to a guy who works at the resort behind and buys me a drink.
 We go to leave and the bar charges me for the drink he buys.
 Seriously.
 This night is just not happening!

 There are a couple of families but they are all eating and there is no one to talk to.
 This is the moment when travel gets lonely.
 I end up talking to a guy who works at the resort behind and he buys me a drink.
 We decide to leave and the bar charges me for the drink he bought.
 Seriously.
 This night is just not happening!

 We leave and are amazed at how freezing it is at night.

 We toss and turn.
 The vehicle is too cold for a good night’s sleep.
-We decide we will move on tomorrow.
+We decide that we will move on tomorrow.
 Day 4 was definitely a great journey in southern Florida.